 If you have created a web site that collects sensitive data, you should be sure that the site forces users to use encryption when submitting data and that the data, once submitted, is being stored securely.

 Remember, email is not encrypted and therefore should not be used to exchange sensitive data.
 If you have need to transfer sensitive data via email, the information should be sent in a password-protected zip file attachment.
 Tell the recipient the password in person or via telephone, not via email.
-For a corollary caution see #8.
+For a corollary caution see Step 8.

 Finally, remember that when using wireless connections, they are not secure.
 Any data you may be accessing can be captured someone using similar technology.
 When accessing data and information that is confidential, you should only use a connection that is hardwired to your machine.